IDEMSInternational/parenttext-core/README.md

-# South Africa Parenttext Pipeline
+# ParentText Core Pipeline

-This project builds RapidPro flows for the SA ParentText chatbot.
+This project builds RapidPro flows for the ParentText chatbot.
 It takes input from specific Google Sheets spreadsheets and produces RapidPro flow JSON files that are ready to upload to any RapidPro server.

 ## Usage

 The pipeline is intended to be run by triggering a Github Actions workflow or by running commands on the command line.

-## Github actions (work in progress)
+## Github actions

-1. Navigate to the page for the [Produce RapidPro Flows][1] action
+1. Navigate to the page for the _Create Flows_ action
 2. Click on the _Run workflow_ button; a drop-down will appear
 3. Make sure _Branch_ is set to _main_
 4. Click on the green _Run workflow_ button